abbluiz/abbluiz.com/_i18n/en/_posts/2020-03-15-hello-world-in-5-different-languages.markdown

 "Hello, World!" in Python3<a name="python"></a>
 ===

 Python is another interpreted language.
-There's an old version of this language, Python2, that will be deprecated soon, even though it's still being used.
-We'll use the latest one, which is Python3.
-It's very popular with common task scripts, but also in machine learning and data science.
+It's very popular with automation scripts, but also in machine learning and data science.

 A tip about Python that might help you if you are starting: always double-check your indentation and try to use an IDE that helps you with that.
-It is absolutely necessary with Python.
+Consistent indentation is absolutely necessary with Python, otherwise the code will not run.

 Here's how we can display "Hello, World!" in Spanish, using Python: